 The amplifier is designed to work primarily with 100V line loudspeaker systems.
 Facilities are also provided for 50V line and low impedance loads.
 IT IS ESSENTIAL to provide the correct loudspeaker load for safe and distortion-free reproduction.
 When connecting a MACRO mixer amplifier or slave amplifier onto an existing loudspeaker network, the load should be ascertained by measuring the load by a proprietary impedance bridge

-The cover provided on the output barrier terminals is a safety cover and should be retained.
-Access to the terminals is gained by removing the 4BA nut on the left and lifting that end clear of the stud.
-The cover may now be swung round 100V output
+The cover provided on the output terminal block is a safety cover and should be retained.
+By temporarily removing one screw, the cover may be swung round to access the terminal screws.

-The general concept of a 100V line loudspeaker system is that a quantity of 100V line loudspeakers are connected in parallel across the amplifier output terminals.
+100V output The general concept of a 100V line loudspeaker system is that a quantity of 100V line loudspeakers are connected in parallel across the amplifier output terminals.
 The loudspeakers may be arranged in any order, any combination and if necessary, using any number of feeds from the amplifier.
 They may be grouped onto sub-circuits which may then be controlled by switching or group volume controls, etc., as required to suit the operational requirements of the system.
 Sub circuits may be dedicated to 'Page-only' operation and switched in by means of relays powered by the comprehensive MACRO current sinks.
 See APPENDIX C for typical arrangements.

 The 100V line loudspeaker output terminals will deliver conventional full program content, i.e. all music and all paging/priority signals.
-For 100V line loads connect between the two outer terminals and for 50V line systems connect between the centre and right terminals.
+For 100V line loads connect between the two terminals indicated and for 50V line systems connect between the top two terminals.
+For clarification, see APPENDIX C.